 One of the most remarkable things about “Paper Planes” is the proliferation of different studio versions.
-The song has been altered by so many different artists that it is hard to determine which version is the best so I’ll stick with the original and (gunshot)(gunshot)(gunshot)(gunshot) take your money.
+The song has been altered by so many different artists, with the best free audio editing software used extensively to do so, that it is hard to determine which version is the best so I’ll stick with the original and (gunshot)(gunshot)(gunshot)(gunshot) take your money.

 2. Hurt by Johnny Cash (2003)

 While riding off into the sunset of life the Man In Black reflects while claiming a Nine Inch Nails song as his own.
 Many artists have covered songs but few have so powerfully redefined them.
 Trent Reznor of NIN was originally unsure about the project but once he saw the music video he reportedly shed tears.

 3. International Players Anthem (I Choose You) by UGK (2007)

 What would you do if you just got engaged?
 Obviously you would text every girl you had ever been with and tell them you were now taken by “this cutie pie.”
 Then your boys would try to talk you out of it and call you a sucker for gettin’ married.
 As much as this song is the work of Pimp C and Bun B, Andre 3000 steals the show.
 Oh, by the way, the money is on the dresser and I drive a Kompressor.

 4. Seven Nation Army by The White Stripes(2003)